Also known as a funeral plan, prepaid funerals are for anyone who wants to pay for their funeral in advance, before costs become too expensive.

 All funds will go into a completely separate fund; these funds are independently managed trust funds or managed by an independent insurance company.
 Strict controls are in place for how funds are managed.

-In the event of a funeral plan company going out of business the trust fund would appoint a funeral director (possibly the same one) to carry out the funeral.
-The trust fund could also potentially use another funeral plan company for choosing a funeral director.
+The trust fund would appoint a funeral director (possibly the same one) to carry out the funeral.
+The trust fund could use another funeral plan company for choosing a funeral director.

 What is the cheapest cover you can get for your age?

-From our research there appears to be no discounts for funeral plans respective to age.
-It’s a quirk of nature that the older you are the sooner the benefit of a funeral plan will be realised.
+From our research there appears to be no discounts respective to age.
 The only stipulation is that you must be over 18 years old if making a payment and payments should be completed by the holder’s 80th birthday (in most cases).

 Is there an age limit?